 Ticket: means the record of agreement, including electronic tickets for Passenger air transportation provided by THE CARRIER under certain terms and conditions to the Passenger named on the Ticket and in accordance with applicable governing tariffs and regulations.
 An electronic Ticket is the record of the ticket agreement maintained and processed within THE CARRIER’S electronic reservation system.
 A receipt is provided to the purchaser of the ticket that contains a reference for retrieving the record within THE CARRIER’S reservation system and summary of the ticket information.
 THE CARRIER may mandate the issuance of an electronic Ticket, regardless of market, carrier, form of payment, and customer type.

-The Conditions included herein shall apply to any flights or flight segments in which the name: “AVIANCA” or the designator code AV operated by LACSA or LR appear on the airline information box in the respective Boarding Pass.
+The Conditions included herein shall apply to any flights or flight segments in which the name: “AVIANCA” or the designator code AV appear on the airline information box in the respective Boarding Pass.

 Article 2.2.
 Application of Contract

 These Carriage Conditions are applicable unless they go against the National Constitution, the Conventions, and the laws or regulations of the countries where they apply.
 If a provision herein loses its validity, the remaining provisions will continue to be valid.